Frequently Asked Questions

 Do you install with “mortar” or “silicone”?

-While all our windows are assembled with silicone, we do still use Type S Masonry Mortar when we install them.
+While all our windows are assembled with silicone, we use Type S Masonry Mortar for the perimeter joint for the installation.

 I’ve heard a “mortar” window is stronger than a “silicone” window.
 Is that accurate?

 Silicone is both an adhesive and a sealant whereas mortar is neither.
-In a silicone window, each block is essentially bonded to one another creating a single unit that is both waterproof and flexible enough to absorb minor deflection from expansion and contraction.
+In our silicone windows, each block is essentially bonded to one another creating a single unit that is both waterproof and flexible.
+The silicone assembled windows are a superior product – which is why they are the only type of pre-assembled window you will find in any building material store.

 Are your glass block windows fire rated.

 There are very specific rules that pertain to fire rating.
 The blocks themselves carry ratings of 45 minute up to 120 minutes, but that is dependent on the application.
 Unfortunately; no pre-assembled glass block windows meet those specifications.
-For fire rated openings, see this: (link to high-performance glass block fire rated brochure).
+There are very specific rules to follow for using glass block in a fire rated wall.
+If you have an application require fire rated glass block, please contact us so we can make sure you have all of the specifications.

 I’ve heard anyone can “cut” a block out of a silicone window to gain access, is this true?

-Because of our tight manufacturing tolerances, once our window is installed, someone would need access to both sides and both a prying tool and a very thin (thinner than a utility knife) blade to cut a block free from a panel once installed.
+No. Because of our tight manufacturing tolerances, once our window is installed, it is virtually impossible to simply cut a block out of a window with a utility knife.
 Even our installers when servicing our windows cannot get a block out without destroying it or the window in its entirety, or both.
+Prior to installation, it is possible to pry the blocks apart enough to cut them free from one another, but once installed, the ability to pry them apart is no longer.

 How heavy are your windows?